AR-Shahin/AR-Shahin/readme.md

 - 🔭 Hi, I’m @shahin
 - I'm a Fullstack Web Developer and Problem Solver
 - In leisure time I like to share my knowledge with others by writing blog(https://tutspack.com/)
-- 🌱 I’m currently learning python and Machine Learing
+- 🌱 I’m currently learning Python and Machine Learing
 - 👯 I’m looking to collaborate some big projects
 - 🥅 2021 Goals: Contribute to Open Source projects
 - ⚡ Fun fact: I love to learn history